 Photo courtesy of Big World Cinema

-The Kenyan Film Classification Board announced in a statement on Thursday that Kafiki has been banned “due to its homosexual theme and clear intent to promote lesbianism in Kenya contrary to the law and dominant values of the Kenyans.”
+Rafiki made history this year when it became the first Kenyan movie to premiere at the Cannes Film Festival.
+The movie was adapted from the award-winning short story Jambula Tree by Ugandan writer Monica Arac, however the Kenyan Film Classification Board announced in April that the movie was banned from screening in the country “due to its homosexual theme and clear intent to promote lesbianism in Kenya contrary to the law and dominant values of the Kenyans.”